Mashkes90/Google-Data-Analytics-Capstone-Complete-a-Case-Study---Bike-Share/README.md

-# Masha_data_analysis_portfolio
+# Cyclistic bike-share analysis case study
-This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics related topics.
+This report is created as part of the capstone project for the Google Data Analytics Professional Certificate.
+The capstone project is a final course in the certificate program that requires students to apply their skills and knowledge to a real-world data analysis project.